auino/quick-webservice-core-builder/README.md

 #### Execution ####

-Just run a shell command like the following one.
+Just run a shell command like the following one:

 ```
 python builder.py sample.json /tmp/out/